Connecticut Court Records

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state in which the person resides or was accused.
+This includes information such as the city, county, or state in which the person resides or was accused of residing.

-Since third-party sites are independent of government sources and not sponsored by these agencies, record availability, accuracy, and validity may not be guaranteed.
+Since third-party sites are independent of government sources and not sponsored by these agencies, the availability, accuracy, and validity of records may not be guaranteed.

 How Do I Remove Public Court Records in Connecticut?